Countly/countly-sdk-documentation/react_native_bridged/next.md

 <div class="callout callout--info">
   <strong>Supported Platforms</strong>
   <p>
-    Currently custom sound feature is only available for Android.
+    Currently custom sound feature is only available for Android
   </p>
 </div>
 <div class="callout callout--warning">
   <p>
     If you would like to use a custom sound in your push notifications, they must be present on the device.
-They cannot be linked from the Internet.
+They may not be stored somewhere on the internet and then linked from there.
   </p>
 </div>
 <h2>Android Setup</h2>